Skip to content

 • Magnesium taurate

 Magnesium taurate may be particularly beneficial because it combines magnesium and taurine.
-Taurine supplementation helps balance blood sugar levels.
+Taurine supplementation supports healthy blood sugar levels.

 blood glucose monitor

 How much magnesium should you take?
-Following recommended dietary allowances (RDAs) seems safe, right?
+Following recommended dietary allowances (RDAs) seems safe.
 Unfortunately, no. RDAs are for healthy individuals who maintain sufficient nutrient levels.
 Some people with insulin resistance or trouble regulating their blood sugar may need to increase magnesium intake beyond RDA.
-Increasing magnesium supplementation beyond RDA improves insulin sensitivity.

 Animal and clinical studies show that different types of magnesium go into different tissues differently.
 Also, the salt or organic acid that comes with magnesium, such as glycinate or malate, provides additional health benefits.
 These reasons are why it’s important to take multiple forms of magnesium.

 Magnesium Breakthrough is an excellent way to ensure you get all the magnesium your body needs.
-Not only does it contain all of the types of magnesium linked to lowering insulin resistance and blood sugar levels, but all seven types of magnesium critical to multiple bodily functions.
+Not only does it contain all of the types of magnesium linked to lowering insulin resistance and blood sugar levels, but all seven types are critical to multiple bodily functions.

 The Takeaway

 Magnesium is essential to help control blood sugar levels and maintain metabolic health.
-Fixing a deficiency can help ensure healthy blood levels and proper insulin sensitivity and improve excessive weight gain and PCOS.
+Fixing a deficiency can help ensure healthy blood levels and proper insulin sensitivity and improve excessive weight gain.

-While a few types of magnesium can balance blood sugar levels, it’s best to ensure your bases are covered.
+While a few types of magnesium can support healthy blood sugar levels, it’s best to ensure your bases are covered.
 Do this with Magnesium Breakthrough.

 Share this article using the buttons below